unff/coursePlanner/README.md

     })
 Use that logic to disable drag on any course that has not met it's pre-reqs.

-SOLVED: Incorporate dragulaModel to keep track of what is where?  possible? : dragulaModels term.courses and term.termCourses
+DONE: Incorporate dragulaModel to keep track of what is where?  possible? : dragulaModels term.courses and term.termCourses

 DONE: Add a third bag div and test.
 DONE: figured out the stupid spacers without breaking EVERYTHING.
 Now I need to get rid of them once a course is populated.
+DONE: Disallow courses with unmet pre-reqs to be moved.
 DONE: FUCKING SPACERS - GET RID OF THEM ONCE POPULATED
 DONE: Spacers should not be draggable!
-NEXT: Move all data to the service and share it among components. allow only 3 per left-hand container
+DONE: Move all data to the service and share it among components.
+NEXT: Hover cursor thing to signify that it cant be moved, maybe why. allow only 3 per left-hand container

 NOTES:
 Add enough courses to fill (20?)

-Disallow courses with unmet pre-reqs to be moved.
 Disallow courses to be moved on top of it's pre-req.
 Add a white 50% overlay on disabled courses.